 Building a big back is essential to developing a well rounded, balanced and aesthetically pleasing physique.

 You don’t have to recreate the extreme’s of Dorian Yates, Ronnie Coleman, or my coach, Eddy Ellwood, but you shouldn’t hold back when focusing your efforts into this muscle group.
-Over the past 18 months alone i’ve made some awesome back gains, and im going to share that workout with you today.
+Over the past 18 months alone i’ve made some awesome back gains with the help of buying sarms online and a strict workout routine.
+And today im going to share that workout with you today.

 I train each muscle group twice a week.
 Once heavy, and the second, volume.
 I train back the same day as triceps.
 When training heavy Back, I train back first, followed by volume riceps.
 When training volume back, I train it after heavy Triceps.